Awabakal: Country

 Tindale estimated Awabakal territory to cover some 700 mi2.

 More recent estimates are that Awabakal territory covers 2870 square kilometres.
+The Awabakal clan were relocated from Newcastle harbour area by Rev Threlkeld to two locations at Lake Macquarie into a mission environment and had no cultural connection to those areas.

 Practices

 The eaglehawk or wedge-tailed eagle has special significance for the Awabakal people.
 Kon, their "celestial entity", looks like an Aboriginal man, but in flight resembles an eagle-hawk.

 The Awabakal people played a significant part in shaping the environment of their region.
 They practised fire-stick farming extensively, which helped them to hunt and to navigate through dense prickly scrub along the coast.
 Newcastle's main city thoroughfare, Watt Street was built over an Awabakal path from the shore to the top of a hill.
 Fishing, particularly for shellfish, was a significant part of the Awabakal people's diet and culture pre-colonisation.

 The Awabakal, in pre-colonisation times, were noted as being strong and determined defenders of their territory, the means by which the defence occurred need to be explored to deepen understanding of the culture.
-They had possession of their rich coastal territory for thousands of years, during which time they successfully repelled incursions by the neighbouring Gamilaraay people and established places of defence, "virtual armouries", high in the Watagan Mountains.
+They had possession of the coastal territory for thousands of years, during which time they successfully repelled incursions by the neighbouring Gamilaraay people and established places of defence, "virtual armouries", high in the Watagan Mountains.

 Today

-Descendants of the traditional owners, that is, descendants of those Awabakal forebears who survived the British invasion/colonisation massacres, especially during the land grab of 1826, are direct descendants of Margaret and Ned or Mahrahkah.
+Descendants of Awabakal people who survived the British invasion and subsequent massacres of Aboriginal Australians, especially during the land grab of 1826, are direct descendants of Margaret and Ned or Mahrahkah.
 These descendants are connected through their families/family culture together and represented by the Awabakal Descendants of the Traditional Owners Aboriginal Corporation.

-These people, the traditional owners of the Awabakal region have lived on, loved and looked after the magnificent Awabakal land and water systems continuously for millennia, at least since the last Ice Age, 11,800 years ago.
+These Awabakal people are considered as the traditional owners of the Awabakal region and have lived there from at least since the last Ice Age, 11,800 years ago.

-Their extraordinary resilience, is in part due to their excellence in civic relations, as demonstrated by their forebear, the most important Indigenous Intellectual of Australia in C19th, Birabahn and this is seen in their consideration of newly settled Aboriginal people on Awabakal lands and water places.

 Recently settled Aboriginal people in this region partake in community support organisations like 'The Awabakal Newcastle Aboriginal Cooperative Limited', which is a not-for-profit community controlled organisation operating in the Newcastle, Lake Macquarie and Hunter Region.
 It was established in 1976.
 It is responsible for the delivery of community and health services to Aboriginal people in this region, including: